-At Ministry of Testing when it comes to online learning, we do things a little differently.
-Our goal is to create an online learning experience that has you taking part in your learning.
-Rather than watching a video, that you forget an hour later.
+At Ministry of Testing, we do online learning a little differently.
+Our goal is to create a learning experience that has you actively taking part.
+Rather than just watching a video, there are activities to complete so that you can put your learning into practice straight away.

 The Course Lesson Page Explained